Skip to content

 Real Talk

-Georgia O’Keeffe is probably the most famous artist connected to Santa Fe, and her museum is absolutely incredible.
+Georgia O’Keeffe is probably the most famous artist connected with Santa Fe and northern New Mexico, so visiting her museum feels like an essential part of understanding this region.

-It’s got the world’s biggest collection of her work and it’s the only museum in the US dedicated to just one female artist!
+The museum has the world’s largest collection of her work and is the only museum in the U.S. dedicated to a single female artist.

 Inspired by the art at the Georgia O’Keeffe Museum